bilalbari3/personal-website/content/post/regression-discontinuity-design-for-medicine/index.md

 5. Sekhri, Sheetal.
 "Prestige matters: Wage premium and value addition in elite colleges."
 American Economic Journal: Applied Economics 12.3 (2020): 207-25.
 6. Marinescu, Ioana Elena, Sofia Triantafillou, and Konrad Kording.
 "Regression discontinuity threshold optimization."
 Available at SSRN 3333334 (2019).
 7. Lansdell, Benjamin James, and Konrad Paul Kording.
 "Neural spiking for causal inference." bioRxiv (2019): 253351.
+8. Chen, Yuyu, et al. "Evidence on the impact of sustained exposure to air pollution on life expectancy from China’s Huai River policy."
+Proceedings of the National Academy of Sciences 110.32 (2013): 12936-12941.

 Links